-This section provides instructions and considerations for installing Deployment Automation agents.
+This section provides instructions and recommendations for installing Deployment Automation agents.

 Install at least one agent for a basic installation.
-Use one of the following methods to install agents on supported operating systems:
+Use one of the following methods:

 |Interactive installation||See Install agents with the interactive installer.|